jimmybear217/rpi-car-infotainment/README.md

 sudo apt-get install libdbus-1-dev
 ```

+>**Note**: You may need to run this program or parts of it as root in order to access the full functionalities and control it is meant to have

 ## Current Features
 - Nice and fluid interface (to be populated and implemented)
 - listing of WiFi networks